-You cannot use NMC to delete the NSR Peer Information resource for a NetWorker host that does not have an existing client resource that is configured on the NetWorker server.
+Note: You cannot use NMC to delete the NSR Peer Information resource for a NetWorker host that does not have an existing client resource that is configured on the NetWorker server.

-2. Right-click the NetWorker host with the NSR Peer Information resource that you want to delete, and then select Host Details.

-The NetWorker host does not appear in the Local Hosts section when a client resource does not exist on the NetWorker server.
+- 1. On the Administration window, select Hosts. - The Hosts Management window appears. - 2.
+Right-click the NetWorker host with the NSR Peer Information resource that you want to delete, and then select Host Details. - Note: The NetWorker host does not appear in the Local Hosts section when a client resource does not exist on the NetWorker server.